IBM/Kubernetes-container-service-GitLab-sample/README.md

 > Note: For the above example, the link would be http://169.47.241.106:30080  since its IP is 169.47.241.106 and the UI port number is 30080.

 # 5. GitLab is ready!
-Use Gitlab to host your repositories
+Use GitLab to host your repositories
 Now that Gitlab is running you can register as a new user and create a project.

 ![Registration page](images/register.png)